 A genetic counselor will be available to discuss your baby's diagnosis in detail and options available to you.
 One option would be to continue the pregnancy and make arrangements for appropriate medical services at and after delivery.
 Placing the infant for adoption after birth can also be considered.
 Another option would be termination of pregnancy.

-If you have additional questions, please speak with your health care provider or call Women & Infants' Division of Prenatal and Special Testing at 401-453-7650.
+If you have additional questions, please speak with your health care provider or call Women & Infants' Division of Medical Screening and Special Testing at 401-453-7650.

 Women & Infants' Maternal Fetal Medicine 401-274-1122, ext.
 2354

 Spina Bifida Association of America 800-621-3141